tjcim/encoder/README.md

 * I want the user to be able to highlight specific text to be encoded in a specific format.
 The idea is that different parts of the text can be encoded in different ways at the same time.
 For example, given this text: `Here is some sample text`; I would like to have the ability to highlight the word `Here` and set that to encode as Base64 and then highlight the word `sample` and set that to encode as HTML.
 * I want the tool to encode/decode automatically (via ajax) as soon as a scheme is chosen, while still being able to change the encoding/decoding as desired.
 * An output box should appear as soon as an encoding/decoding is done displaying the encoded/decoded text.
 There should be no limit on the number of times a specific text can be encoded/decoded.

+## Build Steps

+1. Implement enough JavaScript so that the text is reflected into a new textbox when an encoding is selected.
+2. Implement the Python needed to perform all/most of the encodings.
+3. Hook up the Python to the JavaScript so the text reflected is now encoded.
+4. Add ability to encode the text an infinite number of times.
+5. Add decode ability.
+6. Make the encoding/decoding cascade so that a change in the top box is reflected in the last box.